makaralis/Alisa-Makarova-21-10-2021/README.md

 Setup:

-run `npm i && npm start` for both client and server side to start the app
+run `npm i && npm start` to start the app